 - 7.1 LPP2 will be reviewed and monitored annually through the Council's Annual Monitoring Report.
 This is produced in December each year and whose purpose is two-fold: - To monitor the progress of the Local Development Documents (LDDs) set out in the Local development Scheme; and - To monitor the effectiveness of the LDD policies. - 7.2 By monitoring the delivery of new housing and employment developments, the AMR helps the Council to plan and manage development in the most effective way.
 It can act as an early warning system that certain policies can be improved or are not effective. - 7.3 The AMR plays an important role in monitoring the delivery of housing in the District.
-It shows how the authority is meeting its duty to identify and provide a five-year supply of deliverable housing sites. - 7.4 Planning policies inevitably become out of date and the Council will need to review Parts 1 and 2 of the Local Plan at some point in the future.
-At that time, it will be the most effective and proportionate use of resources for the Council to update both parts together, and produce a comprehensively updated and integrated local plan for the period beyond 2031.
+It shows how the authority is meeting its duty to identify and provide a five-year supply of deliverable housing sites. - 7.4 Planning policies inevitably become out of date and the Council will need intends to commence a review of Parts 1 and 2 of the Local Plan by no later than 2018 at some point in the future, with the intention of adopting a Local Plan Review during 2021.
+At that time, it will be is expected that the most effective and proportionate use of resources will be for the Council to update both parts together, and produce a comprehensively updated and integrated Local pPlan for the period to 2036 or beyond 2031.
+A detailed programme for the Review is contained in the Council's latest Local Development Scheme.